KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures

 1755

 (April 17) Kant hands in his Magisterarbeit, On Fire [writings], to the dean of the Philosophy Faculty (J. B. Hahn).
-There is no requirement to publish it (only the doctoral dissertations of the three higher faculty have to be published), so it remains unpublished until 1839.
+There was no requirement to publish it (only the doctoral dissertations of the three higher faculty have to be published), so it remained unpublished until 1839.

 (May 13) Kant successfully completes the examen rigorosum for the Magister degree.